coledotjs/coledotjs/README.md

 # 🧰 Tech Stack

-A small list of my favorite & most commonly used programming languages, frameworks, tools, and databases.
+A small list of my favorite & most used programming languages, frameworks, tools, and databases.

-### Languages

 <p align="center">
   <a href="https://skillicons.dev">